 In June 2016, the Financial Accounting Standards Board (FASB) issued new guidance on the accounting for credit losses on financial instruments.
 The guidance was amended in November 2019.
 The new guidance introduces an expected loss model for estimating credit losses, replacing the incurred loss model.
 The new guidance also changes the impairment model for available-for-sale debt securities, requiring the use of an allowance to record estimated credit losses (and subsequent recoveries).
-The guidance is effective for fiscal years beginning after December 15, 2022, and interim periods within those years, for companies deemed to be smaller reporting companies as of November 15, 2019, with early adoption permitted.
-We will adopt the guidance as of January 1, 2023.
-The guidance is not expected to have a material effect on the Company.
+The guidance is effective for fiscal years beginning after December 15, 2022, and interim periods within those years, for companies deemed to be smaller reporting companies, with early adoption permitted.
+We adopted the guidance effective January 1, 2023.
+The guidance did not have a material effect on our consolidated financial statements